 If you need to delete the macOS Sierra update that already downloaded to stop the prompts to update or to get some space back you can find it using Finder and delete it.

-Here’s what’s new in macOS Sierra 10.12.2 that is now available as a free update.
+Here’s what’s new in macOS Sierra 10.12.3 that is out now for Apple computers;

 Install if You Have OS X El Capitan Problems